iscc/foundation/docs/cookies.md

   - navigation
 ---

+!!! note "ISCC has a new Website"

+    This website is deprecated!
+We leave it running for historic reasins but it is not updated.

+    ## **Please visit our new site at [iscc.io](https://iscc.io)**

 # Cookie Policy

 This is the cookie policy of ISCC Foundation (“**ISCC Foundation**”, "we," "us" or "our"), a company